[CONTACT]

 June 2012, after being elaborated with UNESCO assistance.
 It replaces

 the earlier policy dating from 2002.
-The 2012 policy prioritises
+The 2012 policy prioritizes

 biotechnology, information and communication technologies (ICTs),